branley1/tabquest/README.md

 Created by Branley Mmasi

-Pixel art assets for monsters, items, and UI elements are placeholders that should be replaced with original artwork before public distribution.
+Assets for monsters, items, and UI elements are placeholders and will be replaced with original artwork before public distribution.

 ---